 To commemorate our anniversary trip, we bought this Beauty and the Beast throw for our “Get Cozy” basket in the living room (I sing “Tale as old as time…” every time I pull it out, haha).
 We didn’t have anything “big” planned for our anniversary this year because our family reunion was scheduled to be at Disney World next month.
 However, since my great grandmother passed away and everyone took off work to make last minute flights for the funeral, we decided to postpone it to next year.
 No worries though, that will just give Disney World another year to prep for the craziness that is the Porter clan.

 I guess that about wraps up our Christmas vacation recap.
-We’ll be back soon with the recipes from our Christmas party and another installment of His + Her Favorite Things!
+We’ll be back later this week with our 2014 inaugural installment of His + Her Favorite Things.

-PS All of these photos are from our Instagram feed.
+PS Most of these photos are from our Instagram feed.
 If you don’t follow us on Instagram, look us up at 7thHouseBlog.